MatijaBojanic/unbusy/README.md

 ## Documentation
 All the projects REST routes are documented on the **api/documentation** page.
-All the projects Websocket routes are documented on the **asyncapi** page.
+All the projects Websocket routes are documented on the **async/documentation** page.